 Modern static site generation didn’t just make websites faster.
 It completely demolished the economic model that’s kept traditional web agencies profitable for the past fifteen years.

-Ten years ago, if you wanted a decent business website, you genuinely needed all of this monthly overhead: database server at £30+, WordPress hosting at £20+, premium theme licensing at £50+ upfront, security plugins at £10+ monthly, performance optimisation plugins at another £20+, and developer maintenance at £100+ to keep the whole precarious stack from falling over when WordPress released its weekly security update.
-Add it all up and you’re looking at £180+ every month minimum, plus several hundred in initial setup fees.
+Ten years ago, if you wanted a decent business website, you genuinely needed all of this monthly overhead: a database server at £30+, WordPress hosting at £20+, premium theme licensing at £50+ upfront, security plugins at £10+ a month, performance optimisation plugins at another £20+, and developer maintenance at £100+ to keep the whole precarious stack from falling over when WordPress released its weekly security update.
+I’m talking £180+ every month minimum, plus several hundred in initial setup fees.

 Then Astro, Netlify, and the whole static site generation ecosystem matured, and suddenly all of that infrastructure cost just… disappeared.
 Static generation is free.
-Global CDN hosting costs £0-5 monthly.
-No database means no database server bills, no security vulnerabilities to patch, no performance optimisation required because the entire site’s already pre-generated and sitting on a CDN.
-Automated deployments from Git mean updates take 30 seconds instead of 30 minutes of careful WordPress plugin coordination.
-Total actual infrastructure cost drops to basically pocket change.
+Global CDN hosting costs me £0-5 a month.
+No database means no database server bills, no security vulnerabilities to patch, no performance optimisation required because the entire site is already pre-generated and sitting on a CDN.
+I deploy updates in 30 seconds instead of 30 minutes of careful WordPress plugin coordination.
+My total actual infrastructure cost is basically pocket change.

-They can’t charge £50 monthly when their business model requires £50+ billing just to cover their own WordPress maintenance overhead.
+Traditional agencies can’t charge £50 a month when their business model requires £50+ billing just to cover their own WordPress maintenance overhead.
 They can’t compete on performance when their carefully optimised WordPress stack still needs 3 seconds to load what Astro delivers in 300 milliseconds.
-They can’t match capabilities when static generation provides features their database-heavy platforms struggle to implement without another £30 monthly plugin subscription.

-So instead of adapting, they tell you static sites “aren’t suitable for business needs” and hope you don’t notice that Escudero Auto loads instantly, showcases technical services properly, costs £49 monthly, and does everything their expensive WordPress solution promises except slower and more expensively.
+So instead of adapting, they tell you static sites “aren’t suitable for business needs” and hope you don’t notice that Escudero Auto loads instantly, showcases technical services properly, costs £49 a month, and does everything their expensive WordPress solution promises - except it does it faster and cheaper.

 You can see it working right now at escudero-auto.com.
 Sub-second loading globally.
 Professional design.
 Zero platform limitations.
-And costing 70% less than what agencies claim is the minimum viable price for “professional” web presence.
+And it costs 70% less than what agencies claim is the minimum viable price for a “professional” web presence.

 The Manufacturing Advantage